Most winglet technologies act on the result.

 Detailed configuration parameters are discussed within confidential technical exchanges.

-Aerodynamic performance must always be compatible with structural reality.
+Aerodynamic performance must remain compatible with structural reality.

 Wingtip systems influence bending moments, aeroelastic behavior, and structural load paths across the wing.